core-wg/transport-indication/draft-ietf-core-transport-indication.md

 need to send the options Proxy-Scheme value "coap", the Uri-Host value "h.example.net" and the Uri-Path values "sensors" and "temp".

-## Processing scheme and authority
+## Processing scheme and authority {#processing-scheme-authority}

-To discover endpoints for a given URI, the scheme and the authority component of the URI are typical starting points.
+To discover endpoints for a given URI, the scheme and the authority component of the URI are typical starting points for resolution services.

+The outcome of any resolution service is a list.
+It may be partially sorted, and may arrive piece by piece.

+Conceptually, each entry contains:

+* Which CoAP transport is used (e.g. CoAP-over-TCP).
+* The transport's address details (e.g. an IP address and port number).
+* Any additional metadata that facilitates communication (e.g. public keys for {{?I-D.ietf-tls-esni}}).

 ### Transport-unaware resolution

-The IP based transports specified so far (CoAP over UDP, DTLS, TCP, TLS and WebSockets) all indicate the transport in their scheme, and have a default port.
+The IP based transports specified so far (CoAP over UDP, DTLS, TCP, TLS and WebSockets) all indicate the transport in their scheme, and either use their default port or indicate the port explicitly.
 The only remaining details of multiplexing information required are the IP version(s) and IP address(es) of the server.

 If the host component of the URI is a literal,